Independent contractors and employees

-The Independent Contractors Act 2006 (IC Act) and the Fair Work Act 2009 (FW Act) protect the rights and entitlements of independent contractors.
+The Independent Contractors Act 2006 in conjunction with the Fair Work Act 2009 protect the rights and entitlements of independent contractors.

-There are some common factors that may contribute to determining whether a person is an employee or independent contractor:
+There are some common indicators that may contribute to determining whether a person is an employee or independent contractor:

 |Degree of control over how work is performed